ojem1/procurement-intelligence-platform/README.md

 The goal was to simulate how an enterprise procurement analytics team might design an executive intelligence platform using synthetic ERP data.

 ---
+---
+## 🤔 Why I Built This
+Most procurement dashboards report historical KPIs.
+This project demonstrates how SQL, business rules, and visualization can be combined into a decision-support platform that recommends procurement actions rather than simply reporting metrics.

+The goal was to simulate how an enterprise procurement analytics team might design an executive intelligence platform using synthetic ERP data.

+---
 ## 📜 License
 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.